This massive security flaw has the internet freaked out - NewsBreak

 Eric Goldstein, who heads CISA’s cybersecurity division, said Washington was leading a global response.
 He said no federal agencies were known to have been compromised.
 But these are early days.

-“What we have here is a extremely widespread, easy to exploit and potentially highly damaging vulnerability that certainly could be utilized by adversaries to cause real harm,” he said.
+“What we have here is an extremely widespread, easy to exploit and potentially highly damaging vulnerability that certainly could be utilized by adversaries to cause real harm,” he said.

 A SMALL PIECE OF CODE, A WORLD OF TROUBLE